p4lang/open-p4studio/docs/P4-Compilation.md

 2. The `bf-rt.json` file (sometimes also called `bfrt.json`) that describes all the objects, defined in the P4 program, such as tables and their key fields, actions and their action data fields, parser value sets and externs
 3. The `context.json` file that describes the detailed layout of the objects, contained in the `bf-rt.json` file inside the device resources

 While in theory these files can be located anywhere, the standard programs and scripts provided as a part of open-P4studio assume that there is a **fourth**, so-called _config file_, named `my_program.conf` that contains the information about the location of the three files above.
+The config file contains some additional information, which comes especially handy in more complex use cases (such as running different programs on different Tofino pipes, running multi-pipe programs or both).

-Moreover, when you run a standard script, such as
+The most important things to know is that when you run a standard script, such as

 ```
 $SDE/run_tofino_model.sh [--arch tofino2] -p my_program